Khouderchah-Alex/x11-key-mapper/README.md

 Following that, `sudo ./key_mapper.py` is a good starting point, although configuring this to be run on startup/login could be a better long-term solution.

+Note that any config/*.py file will be interpreted as a configuration file.
+As long as all of the config files have a different DEVICE_PATH, key_mapper will use all of the configs, allowing for multiple devices to have their keys remapped.